Rabbit Without Ears

-Produced by Barefoot Films and Warner Bros., the film premiered in theaters across Germany on 20 December 2007, and became a surprise box-office hit, eventually grossing $74,000,000, mostly from its domestic run.
+Produced by Barefoot Films and Warner Bros.
+Germany, the film premiered in theaters across Germany on 20 December 2007, and became a surprise box-office hit, eventually grossing $74 million, mostly from its domestic run.
 By 20 April 2008, Keinohrhasen had reached over six million viewers, ranking it sixth on the list of the most successful German films in Germany since the beginning of the audience census in 1968.
 Also a critical success, the film was awarded the Goldene Leinwand, a Bogey Award, the Deutscher Comedypreis and a Bambi and received a nomination for the Audience Award at the European Film Awards 2008.

 A sequel, entitled Rabbit Without Ears 2, was released on 3 December 2009.

 Plot

 Ludo Decker (Schweiger) is a Berlin-based yellow press reporter.
 With photographer Moritz, his daily routine is to spy on celebrities for the tabloid Das Blatt.
-He also uses his work for frequent sexual contacts with his objects of interest.
+He also uses his work for frequent sexual contacts with objects of his interest.

 Ludo and Moritz are on scene at the engagement party of heavyweight boxer and celebrity Wladimir Klitschko and Yvonne Catterfeld.
 As Klitschko raises his glass to toast his fiancée, Ludo breaks through the glass dome roof and tumbles into the cake, to the great consternation of the guests.
-For this offense he is sentenced to three hundred hours of community service at a local Kindergarten (daycare).
+For this offense he is sentenced to three hundred hours of community service at a local Kindergarten (daycare center).

 There he encounters Kindergarten director Anna Gotzlowski (Tschirner), who grew up in the same neighborhood as Ludo and frequently endured his pranks and mockery.
 She exacts revenge for these childhood torments by assigning him to perform humiliating tasks.
 With his parole at stake, Ludo has no choice but to comply.
 Nevertheless, he remains interested in one-night stands and has an affair with Nina, mother of Cheyenne Blue, one of the children in his charge.

-Eventually tensions between Anna and Ludo dissipate and the two become friends.
-When Anna's date with another man goes awry, she appears at Ludo's flat seeking comfort.
+Eventually tensions between Ludo and Anna dissipate and the two become friends.
+When Anna's date with a man goes awry, she appears at Ludo's flat seeking comfort.
 The two of them end up in bed, yet Anna's hopes that this will develop into something more serious are dashed, as Ludo sees her only as a friend.
 Anna subsequently meets actor Jürgen Vogel in a park and starts dating him.
 When she accompanies Vogel to the German Film Awards ceremony, Ludo reports that she is the most beautiful woman in attendance, instead of covering female celebrities his editor-in-chief deems more newsworthy.
 The editor summarily fires him.

 Ludo comes to realize that he feels more for Anna than he had previously thought.
-During a children's festival at a local theatre, he crashes a performance and professes his love for her, as sits in the audience with the children.
+During a children's festival at a local theatre, he crashes a performance and professes his love for her, as she sits in the audience with the children.
 Having lost his job at the tabloid, he takes a position at the Kindergarten.